flavio-fernandes/pelican-blog/content/work/openstack-with-odl-part1.md

 <span id=goDevstack />
 ## Go Devstack! ##

-In order to configure Openstack, the Vagrant provisioning will pull in the latest devstack -- currently the Kilo release -- and add a local.conf file for each vm.
+In order to configure Openstack, the Vagrant provisioning will pull in devstack -- Kilo release -- and add a local.conf file for each vm.
 That will be located at /home/vagrant/devstack directory.
 A few highlights on the local.conf is in order.